Oumi Kapila

+Oumi Kapila (born September 16, 1995) is a British-born Australian musician, most notable for being the lead guitarist of the multi-platinum USA rock band Filter.
+He has appeared on recordings with Paloma Faith, Billy Ray Cyrus, Combichrist, members of Megadeth and Periphery, and his compositional work has been featured across range of film, TV and video game projects, including Fortnite, Rogue One: A Star Wars Story, The X-Files, Stranger Things, Call of Duty and Waco: American Apocalypse.

 On January 30, 2019, he released his full length experimental debut Bending Stress.

-He is the composer for the 2022 film Hyperions starring Cary Elwes.
+He is the composer and conductor for the 2022 film Hyperions starring Cary Elwes.

 Early life

 Born in Coventry, UK, Kapila relocated to Perth, Australia where he pursued classical guitar studies.
 He was awarded 1st place at a local classical music eisteddfod at age 16, playing the music of Astor Piazzolla.
 He attended the Western Australian Academy of Performing Arts majoring in Jazz Performance at the age of 17 and was later a finalist for the James Morrison Jazz Scholarship.